douggal/advent-of-code-2020/README.md

 ### Notes

+* Day 15 Part 2 - rewrote Part 1 naive solution from list() datatype
+to Python dict for Part 2.
+The Advent of Code About page says all puzzles have solutions that run in 15 sec or less on 10 year old hardware.
+I didn't meet that standard.

 * Day 12 Part 1 - pass, Part 2 - pass.
 Refactored code to improve it, but
 still had to create additional test data.
 Finally found the bug.
 It was in the rotation code.
 I had assume R90 was good but it wasn't.